kongfoo-ai/internTA/README-EN.md

 ls -lh data
 ```

-Fine-tune the model using the data generated in the previous steps and the xtuner tool.
+Fine-tune the model using the data generated in the previous steps and the Xtuner tool.

 ```sh
 sh train.sh